 If the child asks too many questions, it is good.
 Never ask the child to stop asking questions.
 This means the child is listening to what you are reading to them.
 Answer every question the child asks.
 At the end of the story, you can also ask a few questions to your child.

 As the child grows up, start taking the child to the library.
 Get a library card for the child.
 Tell the child the rules of the library.
 Slowly the child will start developing an interest and start reading more.

 Raising a reader is part of good and positive parenting.
 Never wait for the next day to read to your child.
 Start reading today.
-Never force the child to read, in fact make it fun for the child.
+Never force the child to read, make it fun for the child.
 The child will get engrossed and enjoy it even more.
 Be creative while reading and let the child have some laughs.
-At least it is better than watching screen the whole day.
-Comment below your child’s favorite books and the tips you use or used to raise a good reader.
+At least it is better than watching a screen the whole day.
+Comment below your child’s favourite books and the tips you use or use to raise a good reader.